CloudLabsAI-Azure/Hybrid-Identity-with-Entra-ID/Labfiles/Lab05-Setup-MFA-and-Conditional-Access.md

 11. Close Microsoft Edge.

 ### Task 4: Remove conditional access MFA

+In this task, you remove the previously configured conditional access policy for multi-factor authentication by deleting the policy from the Microsoft Entra admin center.

 1. On the taskbar select **Microsoft Edge**, in the address bar type **https://entra.microsoft.com**, and then press **Enter**.